elipapa/markdown-cv/index.md

 title: Max Bautista Perpinyà's CV
 ---
 # Max Bautista Perpinyà
 PhD student in the History and Philosophy of Science.
+Interested in Open Science as reform movement of academia, and cofounders of the Journal of Trial and Error.
 <div id="webaddress">
 <a href="mailto:maximilia.bautista@uclouvain.be">maximilia.bautista@uclouvain.be</a>
 | <a href="https://www.oliviodare.com/">My personal page</a>